DepthFormer: Multimodal Positional Encodings and Cross-Input Attention for Transformer-Based Segmentation Networks: Results

 \section{Results}

 In this section, we present the numerical results attained by our approach on the Cityscapes~\cite{cordts2016cityscapes} dataset.
 We trained our architecture on Cityscapes using the Adam optimizer for $320k$ iterations on a single RTX 3060 GPU with batch 8, starting from weights pre-trained on ImageNet.
 The input resolution is $512\times512 \px$, and the inference is performed using sliding windows.
 We follow the learning rate and data augmentation strategies of \cite{xie2021segformer} and set the weight decay rate to $0.01$.
 Per-class IoU results are reported in Table~\ref{tab:results} for a color-only baseline, a depth-only baseline, for different configurations of our strategy, and for the transformer-based CMX~\cite{liu2022cmx} architecture.
-From the two baselines, it is possible to see how the exploitation of depth data is more challenging than color information, especially due to the introduction of noise and artifacts during the depth estimation, which prevents the network from fitting correctly to the data.
-Nevertheless, a standard two-branch architecture (RGBD) allows improving performance (up to $72.0\%$), which indicates the potential of using depth data and suggests that the information provided by the two modalities is complementary.\\ Notice how the proposed positional encoding achieves better performance than the two branches scheme, at the same time avoiding the extra complexity of the second branch (i.e., with the same complexity as the color-only architecture).
-Furthermore, CMX's two-stream architecture is not able to reach good performance when a positional encoder is employed. \\ When one considers the parallel shared-weights configuration (see Fig.~\ref{fig:architecture}) it is possible to see how both our contributions improve performances (see the ablation for more details).
-Still, the best results are achieved by the combination of all the proposed strategies, which allows reaching an accuracy of $73.8\%$, with a noticeable gain over the color baseline even in the presence of noisy depth data, which makes the segmentation task more challenging.
-Notice also that the improvement is consistent across all classes: our approach has the highest per-class accuracy on all except one classes (\textit{Wall}).
-Furthermore, in Table \ref{tab:compare} we report some additional comparisons between our approach and competing works with a similar computational cost.
-It is possible to see how our approach outperforms both convolutional architectures and transformer-based ones of comparable complexity.
-In particular, VGG16-based schemes achieve the worst results with a gap with respect to our approach of more than $10.0\%$ mIoU.
-Other multimodal strategies with lightweight backbones (ResNet18, Adapnet) allow for better performances but not enough to reach our approach.
-Importantly, CMX \cite{liu2022cmx} offers a more direct comparison given that it adapts the same architecture of our approach, SegFormer \cite{xie2021segformer}.
-It has been tested using the same backbone on the same RGBD data and the outcomes we obtained show that our improvements allow for much better performances.
+From the two baselines, it is possible to see how the exploitation of depth data is more challenging than color information, especially due to the introduction of noise and artefacts during the depth estimation, which prevents the network from fitting correctly to the data.
+Nevertheless, a standard two-branches architecture (RGBD) allows improving performance (up to $72.0\%$), which indicates the potential of using depth data and suggests that the information provided by the two modalities is complementary.